Please change your location to view this page.

 This page contains content that does not match your current location

-Not-for-profit Law is working in collaboration with some of Australia's leading professional and peak bodies to improve the state of fundraising regulation in Australia.
-Our short (45 second) video explains the problem - and the solution.
+Not-for-profit Law has been working in collaboration with some of Australia's leading professional and peak bodies to improve the state of fundraising regulation in Australia for hte last two years.
+We have not given up!
+We continue to advocate for reform.
+It is critical.

 The proposed three simple steps to achieve fundraising reform are: